Keystone Comedies (Volume 1)

 Circular Panorama of Electric Tower &

-Two documentaries of the Pan-American Exposition in Buffalo, illustrating early use of panning and the first after-dark photography.
+Panorama of Esplanade by Night (1901)-Two documentaries of the Pan-American Exposition in Buffalo, illustrating early use of panning and the first after-dark photography.

 Martyred Presidents (1901)-Porter's special effects highlight this memorial of three American presidents.